erikwilson/growl-express/README.md

 #### Parameters

 - `appname` the name of the application (default is 'growl-express')
-- `appicon` url, file path, or Buffer instance for an application icon image.
+- `appicon` url or file path for an application icon image.
 - `notifications` a list of defined notification types with the following properties:
   - `.label` name used to identify the type of notification being used (required.)
   - `.dispname` name users will see in Growl's preference panel (defaults to `.label`.)